Back to Posts

 Illinois has been an early mover in AI regulation, particularly in employment contexts.
 The Illinois Artificial Intelligence Video Interview Act (820 ILCS 42), effective since January 2020, requires employers who use AI to analyze video interviews to notify applicants before the interview that AI may be used, explain how the AI works and what characteristics it evaluates, obtain consent from applicants, limit sharing of videos, and delete videos upon request within 30 days.

 In August 2024, Illinois enacted HB 3773, which amends the Illinois Human Rights Act to regulate AI in employment more broadly.
-Effective January 1, 2026, the law prohibits employers from using AI that has a discriminatory effect on employees based on protected characteristics and requires notice to employees when AI is used for recruitment, hiring, promotion, and other employment decisions.
+Effective Jan.
+1, 2026, the law prohibits employers from using AI that has a discriminatory effect on employees based on protected characteristics and requires notice to employees when AI is used for recruitment, hiring, promotion, and other employment decisions.

 New York